Someone to speak for you (advocate)

 • communicate how you feel

-They help you to get across your thoughts and feelings, about the things that are important to you.
-This might be about the care or medical treatment you receive, or your finances.
+They help you to get across your thoughts and feelings about the things that are important to you.
+This might be about the care or medical treatment you receive or your finances.

 Types of advocates

-An advocate could be a friend or family member that you trust to speak up for you at meetings.
+An advocate could be a friend or family member you trust to speak up for you at meetings.
 A paid carer cannot act as an advocate for you.

 It's sometimes a good idea to use a professional advocate because they: